Manufacture of the International Space Station: History and planning

 The project began as Space Station Freedom, a US only effort, but was long delayed by funding and technical problems.
 Following the initial 1980's authorization (with an intended ten year construction period) by Ronald Reagan, the Station Freedom concept was designed and renamed in the 1990s to reduce costs and expand international involvement.
 In 1993, the United States and Russia agreed to merge their separate space station plans into a single facility integrating their respective modules and incorporating contributions from the European Space Agency and Japan.
 In later months, an international agreement board recruited several more space agencies and companies to collaborate to the project.
 The International Organization for Standardization played a crucial role in unifying and overcoming different engineering methods (such as measurements and units), languages, standards and techniques to ensure quality, engineering communication and logistical management across all manufacturing activities of the station components.

 Engineering designs

 Engineering diagrams of various elements of the ISS, with annotations of various parts and systems on each module.

-Technical blueprints
+Technical schematics

 Manufacturing Information and Processes

 List of factories and manufacturing processes used in the construction and fabrication of the International Space Station modular components:

 Decommissioned Components are shown in gray.